PMArkive/sm-misc/host_timescale-problems.md

 `AirMove` calculates `wishdir`, `wishspeed` based on input and eye ang. then these are passed to  `AirAccelerate` and are used with `sv_airaccelerate` to apply acceleration to the velocity.

-this is the same problem with PlayerMove but it is actually much worse here
+this is the same problem with PlayerMove but it is actually much worse here because this scaling is quadratic

 when `host_timescale` is applied, the acceleration is indirectly affected due to the scaled `wishspeed` and game frametime. the scaled `wishspeed` results in a proportionally scaled acceleration, while the scaled frametime affects how much acceleration is applied in each frame.